Kansas vs. Indiana College Basketball BetMGM Promo Codes, Predictions & Picks - December 16

 Kansas Performance Insights

-- The Jayhawks' +148 scoring differential (outscoring opponents by 14.8 points per game) is a result of putting up 79.9 points per game (84th in college basketball) while allowing 65.1 per contest (56th in college basketball).
+- The Jayhawks have a +148 scoring differential, topping opponents by 14.8 points per game.
+They're putting up 79.9 points per game to rank 86th in college basketball and are giving up 65.1 per contest to rank 55th in college basketball.

+- Kansas records 39 rebounds per game (85th in college basketball) while conceding 32.3 per outing to its opponents.
+It outrebounds opponents by 6.7 boards per game.

-- Kansas knocks down 6.6 three-pointers per game (259th in college basketball) while shooting 38.2% from beyond the arc (40th in college basketball).
-It is making 1.6 fewer threes than its opponents, who drain 8.2 per game at 29.9%.
+- Kansas makes 6.6 three-pointers per game (259th in college basketball) at a 38.2% rate (41st in college basketball), compared to the 8.2 per contest its opponents make while shooting 29.9% from beyond the arc.

+- The Jayhawks rank 55th in college basketball with 102 points scored per 100 possessions, and 43rd in college basketball defensively with 83.1 points conceded per 100 possessions.

-- Kansas loses the turnover battle by 1.8 per game, committing 12.5 (238th in college basketball) while its opponents average 10.7.
+- Kansas has lost the turnover battle on average this season, committing 12.5 per game (238th in college basketball action) while forcing 10.7 (289th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.